Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: FNN-based optimizer

-The following step is to train the FNN with structure obtained in 5-fold cross validation with input covariates $\boldsymbol{X}_b$ and output $Y_b$, $b = 1, 2, ..., B$.
-Covariates $\boldsymbol{X}_b$ are standardized to achieve better performance of a gradient-based optimizer, and are further transformed back to the original scale after fitting.
-Mean square error (MSE) is utilized as the loss function.
-Since sigmoid functions saturate (have small gradients) when input data are at two tails, we further normalize $Y_b$ to a subset of $[0, 1]$, for example $[0.3, 0.7]$.
+Since sigmoid functions saturate (have small gradients) when input data are at two tails, we further normalize $\widehat{O}(\boldsymbol{\alpha}_b, \boldsymbol{T}_b)$ to a subset of $[0, 1]$, for example $[0.3, 0.7]$.
 The optimal solution would be invariant under this transformation.
-The whole training process is implemented by the R interface {\it{keras}} \cite{rkeras, rtensorflow} to a high-level neural networks API {\it{Keras}} \cite{chollet2015keras} with back-end engine {\it{Tensorlow}} \cite{tensorflow2015whitepaper} developed by Google Inc. We set the training epoch as $10^4$, which is sufficient to obtain a validation error smaller than $10^{-5}$ based on our simulations.
-One could increase the number of training iterations depending on the problem at hand.
+The whole training process is implemented by the R interface {\it{keras}} \citep{rkeras, rtensorflow} to a high-level neural networks API {\it{Keras}} \citep{chollet2015keras} with back-end engine {\it{Tensorflow}} \citep{tensorflow2015whitepaper} developed by Google Inc. We set the training epoch as $10^3$.